KoshkinaKate/Dealership/README.md

 ## Future Work

-- User Authentication: Allow users to create accounts and log in to manage their orders.
+- User Authentication: Allow users to create accounts and log in to manage their searches and add to favorites.
-- Payment Integration: Implement a simulated payment system for users to enter payment details.

 ## Thanks

-- Thank you to Raymond for continuous support and guidance.
+- Thank you to Raymond and Emre for continuous support and guidance.